A roundup of the trivial, featuring cash registers, embezzlement, ATMs, mysterious pits, currency, and Transylvanian princes…

-1. The modern mechanical cash register dates back to the early 1880s, when it was invented by an Ohio bar owner named James Ritty.
-Ritty didn’t invent the device to help with bookkeeping, or to organize his cash, or to make giving change easier and less math-intensive, or for any of the other seemingly obvious reasons you could come up with.
+1. The modern mechanical cash register dates to the early 1880s, when it was invented by an Ohio bar owner named James Ritty.
+Ritty didn’t invent the device to help with bookkeeping, or to organize his cash, or to make giving change easier and less math-intensive, or for any of the other seemingly obvious reasons you’d imagine.
 No, he invented the cash register because his employees kept stealing from him.
 The machine was called Ritty’s Incorruptible Cashier.
-It held and organized money, sure, but the primary benefit was the ding when the drawer opened, warning the boss to monitor the transaction.
-The cash register was invented as a surveillance device.
+It held and organized money, but that was a secondary feature: the primary benefit was the ding when the drawer opened, warning the boss to monitor the transaction.
+In other words, the cash register was invented as a surveillance device.

-Ritty made little and sold his company, which in 1884 ended up in the hands of John H. Patterson, who renamed it the National Cash Register Company and added a paper roll to record transactions.
-At the time, there may have been as few as a dozen cash registers actually in use.
+Ritty made little and sold his company, which in 1884 ended up in the hands of John H. Patterson.
+He renamed it the National Cash Register Company and added a paper roll to record transactions.
+By this time, there may have been as few as a dozen cash registers actually in use.

-Patterson had all the trappings of your stereotypical late-19th century tycoon, but he just didn’t get the same press as the ones controlling steel, oil, and railroads.
-Among his innovations was the development of a massive sales army—called The American Selling Force—that was sent, commando-style, into whatever backwater burg Patterson thought needed to be liberated from the shackles of a simple cash drawer and paper ledger.
-Teams would rent out hotel ballrooms, then set up an entire mock store in the room.
-Prospective customers would be taken to the store, sold according to a script, and shown all the benefits of the mechanical cash register: chiefly, that it was a fully-featured employee monitoring / theft-reduction tool.
-This was an effective strategy.
+Patterson had all the trappings of a stereotypical late-19th century tycoon, but didn’t get the same press as the ones controlling steel, oil, and railroads.
+Among his innovations was the development of a massive sales army—called The American Selling Force—that was sent, commando-style, into whatever backwater burg Patterson thought needed to be liberated from the shackles of its register-less paper ledger hell.
+Sales teams would rent out hotel ballrooms, then set up an entire mock store in the room.
+Prospective customers were taken to the “store,” pitched with a verbatim script, and shown the many benefits of the mechanical cash register—chiefly, employee monitoring and theft reduction.

-Patterson effectively had a monopoly, and he leveraged that initial advantage to ruthlessly buy out, bankrupt, or swamp in a mire of lawsuits any potential competitor.
-By 1911, NCR controlled 95% or more of the US register market and had earned two “Best New Invention” awards (the Opties) from the American Panoptic Society.
+The sales strategy was effective, and Patterson leveraged his virtual monopoly to ruthlessly buy out, bankrupt, or swamp in lawsuits any potential competitor.
+By 1911, NCR controlled 95% or more of the US register market and had earned two “Best New Invention” awards (“Opties”) from the American Panoptic Society.
 Relatedly, in 1912, Patterson and multiple senior executives were convicted of antitrust violations.
-Later, they were pardoned because Patterson had offered the company’s factor as an emergency shelter during the 1913 Dayton flood.
+Later, they were pardoned because Patterson had offered the company’s factory as emergency shelter during a flood.

-Here’s another fun cash register thing: Bill Bryson, among others, argues that “odd pricing” or “psychological pricing” — that is, pricing things at .99 instead of a whole number of dollars—resulted not from years and years of market research but from the same desire to monitor employees.
-Ritty’s register was only incorruptible if it had to be opened, and odd pricing, in theory, ensured that the drawer would have to be opened to give change.
-So, we might have X.99 pricing not because customers are gullible buffoons who are hornswaggled into thinking $1.99 is appreciably cheaper than $2.00, but rather in service of the panopticon.
+Here’s another fun cash register thing: Bill Bryson, among others, argues that “odd pricing” or “psychological pricing” —that is, pricing things at .99 instead of a whole number of dollars—resulted not from decades of market research and a canny manipulation of behavioral economics, but from the same desire to monitor employees as the cash register.
+Ritty’s register could only be incorruptible if it had to be opened, and odd pricing, in theory, ensured that the drawer had to be opened to give change.
+So we might have X.99 pricing not because consumers are gullible enough to think $1.99 is appreciably cheaper than $2.00, but rather in service of the panopticon.

 • • •